Assistance programs Mercer County New Jersey and Trenton

 - Basic needs, including clothing for work or school, free groceries from a pantry, and hygiene items.

 - Shelter for women and children in Trenton is available as part of the Family Preservation Center.
 This can be combined with permanent, supportive housing solutions.
+Or find other temporary housing.

 - While HomeFront will have some financial assistance available, it is very limited.
 Funds or loans may be issued for paying energy bills, rent, medications, or similar expenses.